ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

      each `Buffer` that streams through.
 The `map` involves another lambda that accepts a `Buffer` and returns a modified buffer.

-  3. In this example, the content of the buffer buffer is interpreted as `String` and converted to upper case.
+  3. In this example, the content of the buffer is interpreted as `String` and converted to upper case.